 Tutti Cantabile: Four Elements

-The applicant to the Interdisciplinary Arts call, the Tutti Cantabile choir, brings to the House of Music's Sound Dome a reimagined version of the Four Elements concert series first presented in 2023, which explores the story of the Persian creation myth by presenting musical works that evoke and rhyme with the moods of the creation events.
-In the Sound Dome the choir's music is complemented by visual content, uniquely drawing the listener into an extended audiovisual experience.
+For the Interdisciplinary Arts Call, the Tutti Cantabile vocal ensemble brings to the Sound Dome of the House of Music a reimagined version of their Four Elements concert series, premiered in 2023.
+It explores the story of the Persian creation myth by presenting musical works that evoke and mirror the moods of the events of creation.
+In the Sound Dome, the choir’s music is enriched with visual content, involving the listener in a unique way in an extended audiovisual experience.